 WattJoule stacks are engineered to be highly durable and easily manufactured.
 How do you scale manufacture megawatts of stacks with high reproducibility?
 The answer is design-for-manufacture and robots.
 WattJoule has been working with its contract manufacturing partners to ensure that the volume transition from manual to fully automated robotic stack assembly will be seamless and cost effective.
 We project the ability to rapidly scale into megawatts of stack production with a relatively small capex investment.
 This means no ultra-expensive GigaFactory required!

 On the system software front, WattJoule provides two levels of software.
-First, at the module system level, software is embedded in the ElectriStor™ electronic control system that comes bundled with the hardware storage module, to control module specific operation.
+First, at the Battery Management System (BMS) level, software is embedded in the ElectriStor™ electronic control system that comes bundled with the hardware storage module, to control module specific operation.
 This level of software also provides clustering of ElectriStor™ modules to form large arrays of storage systems for large storage capacity requirements.

 The second level is the all-important Energy Management System (EMS) level.
-This is the software that sits between ElectriStor™ and the main electrical grid, and typically other systems, e.g. a solar array, a full electrical service for an entire building, and perhaps another storage system.
-At the EMS level, WattJoule can provide a leading third party EMS software that has been pre-integrated/pre-tested with both our ElectriStor™ system and select AC-DC power conversion equipment.
+This is the software that sits between ElectriStor™ and the utility electrical grid, and typically other systems, e.g. a solar array, a full electrical service for an entire building, and perhaps even another storage system.
+At the EMS level, WattJoule can provide a proven third-party OEM EMS software that has been pre-integrated/pre-tested with both our ElectriStor™ system and select AC-DC power conversion equipment.
 These proprietary software components make OEM integration fast, cost effective and surprisingly flexible as delivered.
-Of course, we can always work with OEMs to integrate their proprietary EMS software with ElectriStor™ module level software, if they choose that option.
-Or alternatively, we can assist with the integration or other third party EMS level software packages.
+Of course, we can always work with OEMs to integrate their proprietary EMS software with ElectriStor™ BMS level software, if they choose that option.
+Or alternatively, we can assist with the integration or other third-party EMS level software packages.